-Argument Description url Database connection URL.
-This value must be a colon-separated URL as defined by the JDBC specification.
-JDBC_driver Full package name of the JDBC Driver class. options Optional command options.
+Argument Description options Optional command options.
 If required by the database, you can specify: The user name and password as follows: -u <username> -p <password></password></username> The Domain Name Server (DNS) name of the JDBC database server as follows: -s <dbserver></dbserver> You can also specify the -verbose option, which causes utils.
 Schema to echo SQL commands as they are executed.
 DDL_file The full pathname of the DDL text file containing the SQL commands that you want to execute.
 For more information, see Section 6.5.2.3, "Supported JDBC Drivers".